waltr21/343/assignments/reverse-file-in-c.md

 You will need a ```file_utils.c``` file with you code implemented.

 You will need a ```reverse.c``` file with code that accepts command arguments, includes a main function, and calls the functions from the included files.

 C doesn’t have exceptions so you must create exception handling on your own.
 You must perform checks to make sure that memory allocation calls complete correctly and that file read/write operations complete correctly.

 Use ```fprintf( stderr, "ERROR MESSAGE" );``` to print error messages.
 This will send them to the error stream instead of the standard output stream.

+Look closely at the function signatures!
+The way this project is written requires that a pointer to a pointer be passed to a function.
+This is done because a ```malloc``` to request memory in the function would be lost if we merely passed the pointer (look at https://github.com/irawoodring/pointer_perils)
 ## Hints!

 - Remember that you import \*.h files only (never import a \*.c file).